 Data Scientist

 You can find data scientists among new roles and responsibilities in product teams.
-This innovation is necessary if the project involves working with a large amount of data that must be analyzed, systematized and presented as a report.
-This is usually necessary to make an informed decision about a product feature or to make changes to the user experience.
+This innovation is necessary if the project involves working with a large amount of data that must be analyzed, systematized, and presented as a report.
+This is usually necessary to make an informed decision about a product feature or to change the user experience.

 The modern approach involves using data scientists only under specific conditions, so the list of their duties may differ from team to team.

-This is just an essential list of product team roles.
-Depending on the needs, it can be expanded by various specialists, like the engineering team, or professionals, like the chief product officer, product leader, team leaders, or product managers.
+This is just an essential list of product development team roles.
+Depending on the needs, it can be expanded by various specialists, like the engineering team, or professionals, like the chief product officer, product leader, team leader, or product manager.

 How to structure your Product Development Team?

-Product development team structure depends on many factors: from the central business goals to the specific features of the project or industry.
-In fact, many companies maintain flexibility and develop a product team structure for each idea that needs implementation.
+Product development team structure depends on many factors: from the central business goals to the specific product features or industry demands.
+In fact, many companies maintain flexibility and develop a team structure for each idea that needs implementation.
 This allows to supplement product teams with specialists as required and maintain efficiency all the way to successful products.

-The top ways to structure product teams are: by product or product line, product feature, cross-functional collaboration, customer segment, customer journey, and performance.
+The top ways to build team structure are: by product or product line, product feature, cross-functional collaboration, customer segment, customer journey, and performance.

-One of the most common ways is to include a manager for each product development stage or direction in a product team, for example, for design, engineering and product marketing.
+One of the most common ways is to include a manager for each product development stage or direction in a team, for example, for design, engineering, and product marketing.
 It can provide more robust monitoring and control of the project.

-Another approach to product team structure may consider cross-functional team building.
+Another approach to engineering team structure may consider cross-functional team building.

 Factors to consider before building a product development team

-While the product development team must ensure the product's success, it is up to you to prepare ahead of time.
+While the product development team must ensure the success of the product, it is up to you to prepare ahead of time.
 Just answer a few simple questions.

-- How big is your project?
-The product team for developing a small application and a complex enterprise solution will differ.
+1. How big is your project?
+The development team for developing a small application and a complex enterprise solution will differ.
 If you plan to build several products simultaneously or, in turn, consider hiring a few product development teams.

-- Are you open to compromise?
+2. Are you open to compromise?
 In pursuing speed, quality, and low price, you will inevitably sacrifice one of the points.
 If it's quality, it will require more time.
-A professional product development team will find the optimal solution for you, but you must take a step towards it.
+An effective product development team will find the optimal solution for you, but you must take a step toward it.

 How To Build a Product Development Team?

-To create a team for particular needs, you must clearly define the goal and have a vision of the finished product vision.
-The professional product team will do the rest.
-Depending on the project's specifics, you may need specialists with a certain knowledge of technologies or experience in a particular industry.
+To create a team for particular needs, you must clearly define the goal and have the finished product vision.
+The professional development team will do the rest.
+Depending on the project's specifics, you may need specialists with advanced soft skills, specific knowledge, technical skills, or experience in a particular industry.

 For Web Solutions:

-Your product team should include critical specialists, such as product and project managers, a UX designer, a QA tester, and a web developer.
+Your cross-functional team should include critical specialists, such as product and project managers, a UX designer, a QA tester, and a web developer.
 If the idea is complex or requires more specialists, do not hesitate to involve them.
-When choosing a team for cooperation, pay attention to experience and already completed projects similar to yours.
+When choosing a team for cooperation, pay attention to experience and already completed projects like yours.

 For Mobile Solutions:

-A product team with experience in developing efficient and reliable mobile solutions will have almost the same structure but may be supplemented by a Business Analyst.
-The complexity of implementing your idea and the required speed to market will determine the number of specialists in each role.
+A great product team with experience in developing efficient and reliable mobile solutions will have almost the same structure but may be supplemented by a Business Analyst.
+The complexity of implementing your idea and the required speed to market will determine the number of team members and specialists in each role.

 For Decoupled Solutions: